 Although it could be said that the old paradigms of power are shifting, they could more aptly be described as crumbling.
 Powerful men and women in industries once thought untouchable, are now being exposed for a variety of crimes, hypocrisy, and corruption with increasing frequency.
 Terrible crimes done in the dark and behind the scenes, are now being brought to light with an uncomfortable doggedness that has the pillars of power shaking.
 If the powers that be are already in the process of falling apart, and we haven’t even made it into the 70th week, how well do you reckon the US does once the Rapture takes place?

-Hollywood is reeling (no pun intended) from the collapse of its once powerful patriarchy as victims of their sexual assaults are now coming out of the woodwork.
+Hollywood is reeling (no pun intended) from the collapse of its once-powerful patriarchy as victims of their sexual assaults are now coming out of the woodwork.
 Victims once intimidated into silence or paid off, are now speaking out and have a willing audience to listen.
-Their stories of abuse and cover-up by some of the most powerful, liberal progressives in the industry, make it doubly hypocritical as the Hollywood left overwhelmingly support Democrats who continually accuse Republicans of waging a ‘war on women.’
+Their stories of abuse and cover-up by some of the most powerful, liberal progressives in the industry, make it doubly hypocritical as the Hollywood left overwhelmingly supports Democrats who continually accuse Republicans of waging a ‘war on women.’
 Yet, after a century of suffering in silence, many in Hollywood are finally now empowered to speak out at what really goes on behind the glitz and the glamour of tinsel-town.

 The National Football League is still suffering from low-rating and empty-stadium syndrome.
 Their unwillingness to rein in on-field political protests by pouty millionaires has seemingly turned the stomach of the average American.
 While not in complete collapse, it’s been a downward trend for the past few years as more and more millennials become less and less enthused with football in general.
 If America had the time left, the NFL would be on life support within a decade, asking for their own bailouts from the federal government.